John C. Fremont High School

-John C. Fremont High School is a Title 1 co-educational public high school located in South Los Angeles, California, United States.
+John C. Fremont High School is a Title 1 co-educational public high school in South Los Angeles, California, United States.

 Fremont serves several Los Angeles neighborhoods and the unincorporated community of Florence-Graham; some sections of Florence-Graham are jointly zoned to Fremont and David Starr Jordan High School.
 The Avalon Gardens public housing complex is zoned to Fremont.

 The school first opened in 1924 and is named after John C. Frémont.
 The school is in LAUSD's District 7 and runs on a traditional school system.
 There are 1,980 students enrolled (as of the 2018–19 school year) with 11% of the student body African-American and 89% Latino.
 The name of the school newspaper is "The Pathfinder".

 History

 Fremont first opened in 1924.
 Known in the community for its striking architecture and large quad with a working water fountain in the middle, the San Fernando Earthquake of 1971 forced many buildings on campus to be torn down and rebuilt in a more traditional, earthquake-safe style.
 Once enrolled with more than 5,000 students in the early 2000s, Fremont reduced its number of students when South Region High School 2 opened in 2011.